The best neighborhoods to stay in Dublin, Ireland

 molly malone statue in dublin, part of the 4 day dublin itinerary

 O’Connell Street is an avenue in the heart of Dublin that’s full of shops, monuments, cafes, and restaurants.
-If you like to shop and to be in center of the actions then this is a great spot.
+If you like to shop and to be in center of the action then this is a great spot.

 dublin castle, part of the 4 day dublin itinerary